 Supplemental Security Income

-Supplemental Security Income Attorneys in Cleveland
+Supplemental Security Income Attorneys

 Supplemental Security Income (SSI) is a federal income supplement program designed to help blind people, disabled people, and people age 65 and older who have little or no income and resources.
 General tax revenues, not Social Security taxes, fund the SSI program.
 SSI provides monthly benefits to help meet necessities such as food, clothing and shelter.